Halftone: History

 Shortly afterwards, Ives, this time in collaboration with Louis and Max Levy, improved the process further with the invention and commercial production of quality cross-lined screens.

 The relief halftone process proved almost immediately to be a success.
 The use of halftone blocks in popular journals became regular during the early 1890s.

 The development of halftone printing methods for lithography appears to have followed a largely independent path.
 In the 1860s, A. Hoen & Co. focused on methods allowing artists to manipulate the tones of hand-worked printing stones.
 By the 1880s, Hoen was working on halftone methods that could be used in conjunction with either hand-worked or photolithographic stones.

 Halftone photographic screening

 Prior to digitised images, special photographic techniques were developed to break grayscale images down into discrete points.
 The earliest of these was "screening" where a coarse-woven fabric screen was suspended before the camera plate to be exposed, breaking the incoming light into a pattern of dots via a combination of interruption and diffraction effects.
 The photographic plate could then be developed using photo-etching techniques to create a printing plate.

-Other techniques used a "screen" consisting of parallel bars (a Ronchi ruling), which was then combined with a second exposure with the same screen orientated at another angle.
+Other techniques used a "screen" consisting of parallel bars (a Ronchi ruling), which was then combined with a second exposure with the same screen oriented at another angle.
 Another method was to expose through a screen-plate with crossing lines etched into the surface.
 Later, either photographic contact screens were used, or sometimes no screen at all, exposing directly on a lithographic (extremely high contrast) film with a pre-exposed halftone pattern.